cosmir/openmic-annotator/README.md

 # Bedevere

-> There are ways of telling whether an algorithm is a witch.
-Or a horse.
+> There are ways of telling whether an algorithm is a horse.

 [![Build Status](https://travis-ci.org/omec/bedevere.svg?branch=master)](https://travis-ci.org/omec/bedevere)